-Digital advertising and marketing services revenue consists of strategic marketing services, consulting, branding, paid media strategy and management, creative services, search optimization, direct mail and the sale of promotional materials, as well as providing multichannel marketing solutions through subscription sales of the Company's cloud-based software.
-In addition, it includes digital sales of banner, classified and native advertisements on the Company's news and entertainment-related websites and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on third-party websites.
-In 2022, revenue decreased \$923 due to declines in direct mail, the sale of promotional materials and paid media strategy and management clients, partially offset by an increase in strategic marketing services resulting from the start of new contracts.
+Digital advertising and marketing services revenue consists of strategic marketing services, consulting, branding, paid media strategy and management, creative services, search optimization, direct mail, the sale of promotional materials, and subscriptions to the Company's multi-channel marketing solutions cloud-based software and services.
+In addition, it includes digital sales of banner, classified and native advertisements on the Company's news websites, social media platforms and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on third-party platforms.
+In 2023, revenue decreased \$872 due to a decline in marketing services revenue resulting from some contracts ending, partially offset by an increase in digital advertising on dallasnews.com and in the Company's digital replica.